Tutorial: Publishing a map service

 - Once you've fixed the errors in your map document, click Publish .

 Your map service is published to ArcGIS Server.
 When the publishing process completes, you are ready to consume your map service in a web application.

 Consume the map service in a web application

 In this section of the tutorial, you'll use the ArcGIS.com map viewer to view and interact with your map service over the web.
 The map viewer is hosted on ArcGIS.com and is deployable directly through the ArcGIS Server Services Directory.
 It does not require any configuration or programming work to get the map viewer up and running.

 - Open a web browser and navigate to the ArcGIS Server Services Directory.
 Typically, this is located at http://gisserver.domain.com:6080/arcgis/rest/services.
 You can also access the Services Directory by opening the shortcut installed with ArcGIS Server.

 - In the services list, click the name of your map service.
 Typically, this is displayed as <map service name> (MapServer).
 If you don't see your map service, it may be located within one of the folders listed in the Services Directory.

-- In the page describing your map service, click View In: ArcGIS Online map viewer.
-A new window (or tab) opens, displaying the ArcGIS Online map viewer.
+- In the page describing your map service, click View In: ArcGIS.com Map.
+A new window (or tab) opens, displaying the ArcGIS.com map viewer.
 The map viewer display is zoomed to the extent of your map service.